Ask the Vaidya

 Balance or bliss is the resource of unbounded energy available in the Unified Field of Consciousness.
-When we say balance - we mean balance in every aspect and avenue of life.
-That is: balance of consciousness, of mind, of body and of senses such that they become identified with the Unified Field.
+When we say balance, we mean balance in every aspect and avenue of life.
+That is, balance of consciousness, of mind, of body and of senses such that they become identified with the Unified Field.
 Life is then sustained by the balance inherent in this state of Unified Consciousness.
-The balance experienced in consciousness if reflected in the body - this experience of the state of Unity balances the doshas, digestive fire known as "agni", the tissues, known as "dhathus", the functioning of the process of elimination and operation of the senses, mind and consciousness, and in this "togetherness" all remain in bliss.
+The balance experienced in consciousness is reflected in the body — this experience of the state of Unity balances the doshas; the digestive fire known as "agni;" the tissues, known as "dhatus;" the functioning of the process of elimination; and the operation of the senses, mind and consciousness — and in this "togetherness" all remain in bliss.
 It starts here.

-This energy, in terms of Ayurveda , as expressed in the body, is balance or homeostasis, supporting wholeness and bliss which upholds vitality, in an everlasting way, in any individual irrespective of body type, age, time.
+In terms of ayurveda this energy, as expressed in the body, is balance or homeostasis, supporting wholeness and bliss which upholds vitality in an everlasting way in any individual, irrespective of body type, age, or time.

-Maharishi Ayurveda is distinguished by it's understanding that consciousness is primary and that consciousness forms the basis of the body and health.
-Numerous scientific studies, hundreds in all, demonstrate the power of this principal in action.
-Published peer-reviewed studies show that the experience of transcendental consciousness, achieved during the practice of Transcendental Meditation produces a significant balancing and purifying effect on the body.
-This consciousness technique has demonstrated long term health benefits treating numerous diseases and addressing broad spectrum of health conditions.
+Maharishi Ayurveda is distinguished by its understanding that consciousness is primary and that consciousness forms the basis of the body and health.
+Numerous scientific studies, hundreds in all, demonstrate the power of this principle in action.
+Published peer-reviewed studies show that the experience of transcendental consciousness, achieved during the practice of Transcendental Meditation®, produces a significant balancing and purifying effect on the body.
+This consciousness technique has demonstrated long-term health benefits, treating numerous diseases and addressing a broad spectrum of health conditions.

 Vitality on a physical level mainly depends on fullness of ojas.
 Ojas is described in MAV as the most refined and subtle essence of the physical body.
-Ojas is end product of food.
-When we take food it is transformed through 'agni' the digestive fire and then transforming into dosha, dhatu, malas and finally emerging as ojas.
+Ojas is the end product of food.
+When we take food, it is transformed through agni (the digestive fire), and then transformed into dosha, dhatu, and malas, finally emerging as ojas.
 It is too refined to be seen under a microscope.
 It is not quite pure consciousness nor concrete physical matter.
 It acts as the lamp at the door, between both worlds.
-It creates "bala" or strength and vitality in the body, promoting healthy immunity.
+It creates "bala," or strength and vitality in the body, promoting healthy immunity.
 When ojas flows unobstructed in the channels of the body, it supports vibrant health and enhances inner bliss.

-Experience and presence of ojas in every cell of the body is the foundation of vitality in every cell of the body.
-Impurities - called 'ama' in Ayurveda - play a role in limiting the flow of Ojas.
+The experience and presence of ojas in every cell of the body is the foundation of vitality in every cell of the body.
+Impurities — called ama in ayurveda — play a role in limiting the flow of ojas.
 If the channels or shrotas are clogged, vitality is restricted.
 So vitality is optimum when bodily channels are clear because ojas is the material aspect of consciousness, and carries intelligence and bala.
-When ojas is flowing through bodily channels every cell of the body is nourished with energy and intelligence.
+When ojas is flowing through bodily channels, every cell of the body is nourished with energy and intelligence.
 Ojas, the physical expression of pure intelligence, simultaneously nourishes each cell with vitality.